2023 Solar Incentives Guide for Apple Valley, CA - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including ones handled by the California government or by your county/municipality, could have additional qualifications.
-Talk to your local Apple Valley solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the California government or by your county/municipality, may have additional qualifications.
+Speak with your local Apple Valley solar installer to discover what incentives your project will qualify for.

-How much will solar panels save me on my electric bill in Apple Valley annually?
+How much will a solar system save me on my electric bill in Apple Valley annually?

-Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 250 pounds annually, or around 5,000 pounds over 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
+Solar panels can also lower your home's CO2 emissions by 250 pounds annually, or roughly 5,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.